BCD-APP/VenatusProject/README.md

 - [x] Users can login to access the rest of the app
 - [x] Registration Page
 - [x] User can Logout
-- [x] User Profile
+- [ ] User can set profile information
 - [x] User can set a profile picture
 - [ ] Standard Social Media Features Implemented.
-- [ ] User can add games to his profile from Steam & League of Legends
 - [ ] News Feed supplemented with Twittter API
 - [ ] Users can make posts, with pictures, videos , streams etc.
 - [ ] Settings/Profile View to set users preferences and link various other sources